QCE English IA3 imaginative written response (examination): 2026 guide to the Unit 4 creative instrument

 If your school offers choice, consider:

-• Pick the form the stimulus invites.
-Some stimuli call for personal writing; some invite genre experimentation.
+- Pick the form the stimulus invites.
+Some stimuli call for personal writing; some invite genre exploration.
 Read the stimulus carefully.

-• Pick a form you can sustain for 800 to 1000 words.
-A monologue may be hard to sustain across 1000 words; a hybrid narrative may give you more room.
+- Pick a form you can complete in 800 to 1000 words under exam time.
+A monologue may be hard to sustain across 1000 words; a tight short story may give you cleaner architecture.

 The four signals of craft